BBischof/bbischof.github.io/_posts/articles/2018-01-01-the-route-to-the-top-100.md

     <img src="/images/freebie.gif" alt="that was a freebie">
 </figure>

+## A little about the math

+More details are in Randy's post, but I'll provide a super short explanation of the idea.

+This is the famous [Traveling Salesman Problem](https://www.wikiwand.com/en/Travelling_salesman_problem) which finds the order that minimizes the distance to visit a collection of sites.

+In our case, the starts of the climbs are the sites.
+We use Google Maps API to find cycling routes between each pair of sites(that's 10000 measurements).

+Once you have all the pairwise distance it would require `n!` or `10000!`(this is over `35000` digits) different orderings you'd have to try.
+We use something called a genetic algorithm which picks a random order, changes some and checks if it improves or worsens.
+After many many iterations it comes to a good, but not necessarily perfect solution¹.

 ## Some challenges

-Initially, I was going to grab the list of locations, throw them into his notebook, and let it crunch.
-I had a feeling immediately that things weren't going to be easy, because the names of the locations weren't very accurate.
+Initially, I was going to grab the list of locations names from **pjamm**, run them through his notebook, and let it crunch.
+But I was wary that things weren't going to be easy, because the names of the locations weren't very accurate.

-My first round yielded a route that the visualization couldn't plot because many of the locations it couldn't find anything for.
+My first round yielded a route that the Google Maps visualization API couldn't plot because many of the locations it couldn't find anything for.
 I switched to `(lat, long)` after a few small modifications to his notebook.
 This worked much better at getting me close to the initial points for each of the climbs.

 Again, the visualization code died on this route.
 This time, it was a mixture of some bad waypoints, and a few other things:
 - the route was longer than the maximum alloted
 - some locations were on roads that are not bike friendly so Google maps disliked this
 - some locations were connected by seasonal roads, so Google maps disliked this _(this issue returns later)_

+## Google Maps visualizations

 I managed to do some small adjustments and finally get an image for this stage of the visualization, knowing that there was much more to do.
 I also broke the route up into ten pieces, anticipating the difficulties due to scale.